October 9, 2024

 Dynamics GP offers Fixed Lifecycle and Modern Lifecycle Support.
 Under the Fixed Lifecycle policy, each version of Dynamics GP has a clear-cut end date for support under their roadmap through 2028.

 The Modern Lifecycle plan was launched in 2019 and follows a continuous service and support model without end-of-support dates.
 On this plan, you still receive support even if you don’t upgrade to the latest version that year.
+Only those on the Modern Lifecycle will be supported after January 2028 and through the end of GP's life.

 Mainstream and extended support dates are also attached to product upgrades.
 Mainstream support typically covers the first five years of the product version.
 Extended support generally covers the remaining five years for that version.